-The progress of all pupils is monitored through termly pupil progress meetings where class teachers discuss the progress of all children with the SLT (Senior Leadership Team) which consists of Mrs Woollam, head teacher, Mrs Dyde -Assistant Head/ Pupil Premium Lead and Mrs Henshall - Assistant Head/ Senco.
+The progress of all pupils is monitored through termly pupil progress meetings where class teachers discuss the progress of all children.
 Parents are consulted in a variety of ways including parents' consultation evenings and informal discussions.
 Review meetings are held for children with additional needs and strategies to support them are agreed.
 These are shared with parents.
 Class teachers are always willing to discuss ways in which you can support your child at home.